MartinThoma/MartinThoma.github.io/_posts/2014-07-18-introduction-to-octave.md

 >> A = [1 2; 3 4];
 ```

-When you want to transpose a vector / a matrix, you simply add an apostroph:
+When you want to transpose a vector / a matrix, you simply add an apostrophe:

 ```octave
 >> A = [1 2; 3 4];